grafana/x-ray-datasource/README.md

 ## Configure the data source with provisioning

 You can configure data sources using config files with Grafana's provisioning system.
-You can read more about how it works and all the settings you can set for data sources on the [provisioning docs page](https://grafana.com/docs/grafana/latest/administration/provisioning/).
+For ,ore information regarding how it works and all available settings, see [Provision Grafana](https://grafana.com/docs/grafana/latest/administration/provisioning/).

 Here are some provisioning examples for this data source.

 ### Using a credentials file

-If you are using Credentials file authentication type, then you should use a credentials file with a config like this.
+If you are using the Credentials file authentication type, use a config similar to this:

 ```yaml
 apiVersion: 1